hechoendrupal/drupal-console-book/en/commands/site-install.md

 Option | Details
 -------|-------------
 --langcode | Drupal language
---db-type | Drupal Database type to be use in install --db-file | Drupal Database file to be use in install --db-host | Database Host
+--db-type | Drupal Database type to be used in install --db-file | Drupal Database file to be used in install --db-host | Database Host
 --db-name | Database Name
 --db-user | Database User